nikolayk812/genai-go/README.md

 2. [`02-streaming`](./02-streaming): Contains an example of using a language model to generate text in streaming mode.
 3. [`03-chat`](./03-chat): Contains an example of using a language model to generate text in a chat application.
 4. [`04-vision-model`](./04-vision-model): Contains an example of using a vision model to generate text from images.
+4. [`05-augmented-generation`](./05-augmented-generation): Contains an example of augmenting the prompt with additional information to generate more accurate text.

 ## Prerequisites